-The Zorba is a portable microcomputer designed to compete with the likes of the popular 1981
+The Zorba was a portable microcomputer designed to compete with the likes of the popular 1981

 Osborne 1 and 1982 Kaypro II portable computer systems.